 See the graphic below for an example of in/at/out-the-money.

+(We ne to sharpen the graphics here.
+What is the words on the top left over the word example and on the lower left under the graph.
+Are the two arrows near “At-the-money”, correct?)

 Sub-Topic 2: Pricing an Option Premium